RahulNPupala/Getting_And_Cleaning_Data/CodeBook.md

 * ***x_train, y_train, subject_train*** : variables corresonding to the training data, similar to the test data set above.

+* ***meanV*** : final output of the data analysis, which  creates the second, independent tidy data set with the average of each variable for each activity and each subject.

 ---
 ###Temporary (Programming) Variables